sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_how_to_be_lucky.md

 * The luckier are the busier.
 They always seem to have many ventures going at the same time.
 You will also find that lucky people are still busier in adversity.
 * The unlucky person knows exactly what form of luck he is seeking.
 If he gets lucky, the good luck will come in one shape only : a new job.
 Lucky people know that the more ventures they got into, the better were the odds that some kind of lucky break would come his way.
 * You never know what seemingly unpromising activity is going to be the one that catches fire for you.
-All you can know is that the more activites you have going on , the greater is the likelihodd that something good will happen.
+All you can know is that the more activities you have going on , the greater is the likelihood that something good will happen.
 * Sit down and make a list of what needs to be done.
 The list by itself doesn't get the jobs done, of course.
 What does it do is to make you feel better
 	* Making a list of problems and worries produces the same state of calm, the feeling of control.
 Many people feel an actual, physical easing of tension in the body when they take this simple step.